How to Increase Vascularity for Roadmap Veins

-Then the day before you want an increase in vascularity, carb load with high G.I (glycemic index) foods – eating 2.5g of carbohydrates per lb of bodyweight.
+Then, the day before you want an increase in vascularity, carb load with high G.I. (glycemic index) foods—eating 2.5 grams of carbohydrates per lb of body weight.

-If carbohydrates/calories go too high during this period, there is a chance the person can ‘spill over’, meaning some water might be distributed outside of the muscle cell.
-Not eating more than 2.5g of carbs per lb of body weight (when carbing up) will prevent the chances of this happening.
+If carbohydrates or calories go too high during this period, there is a chance the person can spill over, meaning some water might be distributed outside of the muscle cell.
+Not eating more than 2.5 grams of carbs per lb of body weight (when carbing up) will reduce the chances of this happening.

-High GI foods will replenish glycogen stores faster and more effectively than low ones.
+High-GI foods will replenish glycogen stores faster and more effectively than low-GI foods (16).

 Some bodybuilders can become vascular when drinking alcohol.
-This is due to ethanol being a diuretic, thus eliminating extracellular water retention.
+This is due to ethanol being a diuretic (17), thus eliminating extracellular water retention.
 This is why some bodybuilders drink red wine the night before a competition, to make them appear more ‘dry’.

 Here’s a picture of me when I was around 7% body fat during a workout.
 This was the day after drinking a considerable amount of alcohol.

-I rarely ever drink alcohol and it’s even more rare for veins to appear through my arms (even when I’m very lean).
-Thus these were some freaky veins, and is further evidence that alcohol has a positive effect on vascularity.
+I rarely ever drink alcohol, and it’s even more rare for veins to appear through my arms (even when I’m very lean).
+Thus, these were some freaky veins, which is further evidence that alcohol has a positive effect on vascularity.